GoogleChrome/chromium-dashboard/developer-documentation.md

   1. Now login again using the first account and edit a feature.
   1. On pressing submit after editing the feature, you will be able to see the diff in the console logs.

+## Local Development
+* When run locally, Datastore Emulator is used for storing all the entries.
+To check the entries present in the DataStore emulator, access the admin server using the url mentioned in the command line output of `npm start` and click on `Datastore Viewer` button.
+* Executing `npm start` runs `dev_appserver.py` which automatically starts the Datastore Emulator.
+Hence, we do not have to start it explicitly.
+However, when running unittests, we will have to start the Datastore Emulator manually using `npm run start-emulator`.
+* `npm run test` will first reset the datastore emulator and then run the tests.
+* To stop the emulator, use `npm run stop-emulator`.
+You do not have to stop and start the Datastore Emulator between consecutive runs of `npm run test`.

 ## Some nice-to-fix

 - Wrap page in a component, so the data flow is more clear.
 Benefits: no need to assigns component properties from js files; no need to pass element reference to components to get value (e.g. we are passing searchEl to chromedash-featurelist.).